zutshi/S3CAMR/README.md

+#S3CAMR
-#Simulate and Scatter + Relationalization
+Simulate and Scatter + Relationalization

 S3CAMR is an improvement to S3CAM where refinement is carried symbolically.
 Instead of using iterative refinement, we first build a piece-wise affine (PWA)